thivinanandh/Pain-Classification/Readme.md

 The increased difference in variance of sys values makes this parameter perform well.

-# Question 5: Higher variance
+## Higher variance
+---

 ![](images/media/image5.png)

 We can see that the **sys** has more variance in the data when compared to the other data types.

--   More variance means, we should have more differentiating factor
-    > between two classes

--   Which can help the model classify the values better
+-   More variance means, we should have more differentiating factor between two classes Which can help the model classify the values better

 This can be seen from below plot